The Cleveland Museum of Art

 Did You Know?

-Although on her deathbed Florine Stettheimer instructed that all her paintings be destroyed, her younger sister instead donated many of them to various museums, including this one.
+Although on her deathbed Florine Stettheimer instructed that all her paintings be destroyed, her family did not grant the wish.

 Description

-Along with her sisters, Stettheimer graciously hosted social gatherings for New York avant-garde cultural luminaries.
-These events often provided subject matter for her paintings, which brim with incidental detail.
-This example pays homage to a weekend picnic held at the family’s summer home on the banks of the Hudson River.
-In the background at the upper right, Stettheimer works at her easel; in the foreground at lower left, photographer Edward Steichen poses and snaps the seated figure of artist Marcel Duchamp.
-Dismissed as not being serious art in their day, almost all of Stettheimer’s paintings remained unsold upon her death.
-Afterward, the artist’s sister Ettie—seen here wearing a red coat standing behind Duchamp with her arms outstretched—donated many of them to various museums, including this work.
+Born into a cosmopolitan German-Jewish family, Florine Stettheimer hosted numerous gatherings for cutting-edge New York cultural figures.
+These events often provided subject matter for her paintings, as in this rendering of a weekend picnic held at her family’s summer home on the banks of the Hudson River.
+In the background at the upper right, Stettheimer portrays herself working at her easel, recording the varied activities taking place.
+Dismissed as not being serious art in their day, almost all her paintings remained unsold when she died.
+Afterward, her sister Ettie—seen here standing at lower left in a red coat—donated many of them to selected museums, including this work.

 • ?–1948